JSON functions¶

 - Fields are searched for on any nesting level, indiscriminately.
 If there are multiple matching fields, the first occurrence is used.

-- The JSON does not have space characters outside of string literals.
+- The JSON doesn't have space characters outside of string literals.

 Checks whether there is a field named field_name